fxbenard/Q-and-A/readme.txt

 === Q and A  ===
-Author: Raygun
+Author: daltonrooney
 Author URL: http://madebyraygun.com
 Plugin URL: http://wordpress.org/extend/plugins/q-and-a/
 Requires at least: 3.0
 Tested up to: 3.4.1
 Stable tag: 1.0

-Create a flexible, searchable FAQ & knowledge base on your WordPress site.
+Create a powerful and easy to use FAQ & knowledge base on your WordPress site.

 == Description ==